oelarnes/spells/README.md

 - Uses Polars to power an expressive query language for specifying custom extensions and optimizing complex queries
 - Supports calculating the standard aggregations and measures out of the box with no arguments (ALSA, GIH WR, etc)
 - Caches aggregate DataFrames in the local file system automatically for instantaneous reproduction of previous analysis
-- Provides functions and scripts for downloading and organizing public datasets from 17Lands
+- Handles downloading and organizing public datasets from 17Lands
-- Provides functions and scripts for downloading and modeling necessary card data from Scryfall
+- Handles downloading and modeling necessary card data from Scryfall
 - Is fully typed, linted, and statically analyzed for support of advanced IDE features
 - Provides enums for all base columns and built-in extensions, as well as for custom extension parameters
-  - But enums are entirely optional, and all arguments can be specified as strings if desired
+  - Enums are entirely optional, and all arguments can be specified as strings if desired
 - Uses Polars expressions to support second-stage aggregations like z-scores out of the box with one call to summon

 ## summon